jamesCodes808/401-midterm/README.md

 ## Credit and Collaborations

-- Kawika Miller
+- James Ian Solima
 - Darran Holmes
+- Tyler Huntley
+- Dutch Foy
-- Ethan Storm
+- Mandela Steele-Dadzie

 ### Communication

 What hours will you be available to communicate?

-- 2-6pm (We'll keep in contact)
+- M-F 9am-6pm PST (We'll keep in contact)
+- Weekends, on discretion

 What platform will you use to communicate (ie. Slack, phone …)?